Field Trips & Webinars

 2023 Field Trips (Must be a member to attend)

-• Prescribed Fire for Limestone Glade and Woodland Restoration in Central Kentucky
+• Prescribed Fire for Limestone Glade and Woodland Restoration on Fort Knox Military Installation

-Description: Fort Knox is home to several remnant glades scattered throughout the installation that have seen restoration efforts from the Natural Resources Branch.
-In Hardin County, the Cedar Creek Glade Complex has a history of prescribed fire as well as cedar removal and invasive species control.
-These glades are a unique community that support several rare plants.
-They are under threat of woody encroachment from cedar and hardwoods.
-Prescribed fire is one tool used within the glades to maintain their unique plant and animal communities.
-Several years ago an effort was initiated to restore the forest surrounding several glades to an open woodland.
-This effort encompasses roughly 125 acres.
-Midstory removal and a timber sale were the first management actions initiated to reduce stocking in 2017 and 2018.
-For prescribed burning, the woodland is split roughly in half with the two sections being burned on independent rotations.
-Each unit has seen one fire (2019 and 2020) with plans in place to perform the second fire on the 2019 section this year (Spring 2023).
-Successful woodland restoration will take much more than a timber sale and a few prescribed fires, but this field trip can provide a snapshot view of the processes as well as lead into other topics touching on glades, woodland restoration, forest management and fire, and general prescribed fire practices.
+Description: Fort Knox is home to several remnant glades scattered across the installation that have seen restoration efforts from the Natural Resources Branch.
+The Cedar Creek Glade Complex is located in Hardin County and has a history of prescribed fire as well as cedar removal and invasive species control treatments.
+These glades are a unique community that support a suite of rare & state-listed plants and are under threat of woody encroachment from both cedar and hardwood competition.
+Prescribed fire is one management tool used within the glades to maintain their unique plant and animal communities.
+A concentrated effort was initiated in 2016 to restore forest & glade connectivity to an open woodland condition on ~175 acres.
+Midstory herbicide treatment followed by a commercial timber sale were the first management actions initiated to reduce forest stocking in 2017 and 2018.
+Although historical prescribed fires focused specifically on the glades themselves more recent fire objectives expanded to larger woodland units totaling 92 acres and 70 acres, respectively.
+Each woodland unit has seen one fire (2020 and 2021) with burn rotations scheduled to take place every 2-3 years including both dormant season as well as late growing season rotations.
+Successful woodland restoration will obviously take much more than a timber sale and a few prescribed fires but this field trip can provide a snapshot view of the processes as well as lead into other topics touching on glades, woodland restoration, forest management as well as prescribed fire practices.

 Location: Fort Knox, Hardin Co.